Find Affordable College Courses

 University Center, MI

-Our analysis found Saginaw Valley State University to be the best value school for fine and studio arts students who want to pursue a bachelor’s degree in Michigan.
-Saginaw Valley State University is a medium-sized public school located in the medium-sized suburb of University Center.
+Our 2023 rankings named Saginaw Valley State University the best value school in Michigan for fine and studio arts students working on their bachelor’s degree.
+Saginaw Valley State University is a moderately-sized public school located in the suburb of University Center.

 Saginaw Valley State University undergraduate students pay an average of $11,130 in in-state tuition and fees each year.